gentle-giraffe-apps/Gentle-Engineering-Notes/ios-resilience-ui-testing.md

 ## What This Catches Exceptionally Well

-Torture tests are especially effective at revealing:
+Resilience tests are especially effective at revealing:

--   Swift concurrency cancellation bugs\
+- Swift concurrency cancellation bugs
--   Navigation controllers or SwiftUI stacks in invalid states\
+- Navigation controllers or SwiftUI stacks in invalid states
--   Race conditions during token refresh\
+- Race conditions during token refresh
--   Memory pressure issues caused by backgrounding\
+- Memory pressure issues caused by backgrounding
 - Incomplete teardown of async tasks on suspension

 These failures rarely appear in short, scripted tests.